Quick Answer

 BMI Calculator UK: Understanding the NHS Approach

-The National Health Service (NHS) uses Body Mass Index as a key screening tool across primary care, hospital settings, and public health programmes.
+The National Health Service (NHS) uses Body Mass Index as a key screening tool across primary care, hospital settings, and public health programs.
 If you've ever had a health check with your GP or attended an NHS Health Check, your BMI was almost certainly calculated.
 This guide explains how the NHS measures and uses BMI, what the UK-specific guidelines say, and when you should seek further advice.

 How the NHS Calculates BMI